Free forever · No card · No trial

 Google review request automation

-Email + SMS automations +$19/mo add-on Reminder emails only Reminder emails only
+Email + SMS automations (follow-ups, drips) +$19/mo add-on Reminder emails only Reminder emails only

 AI consultant (in-dashboard) $20 free credits

-Pricing and feature comparison reflects publicly advertised competitor information as of May 2026.
+Pricing and feature comparison reflects Square’s publicly published rates and plans as of June 2026.
 Square® is a trademark of Block, Inc. and is referenced here for nominative comparison purposes only.
 Menutize is not affiliated with, sponsored by, or endorsed by Square or Block, Inc.

 Switch today — free